 Jaime Dunkle mixes the profound and profane in her prose with an altruism that stems from her tenure as an award-winning journalist.
 Her stories range from fiction to personal narrative and often blur between the two.

 She’s performed raw memoir and magical tales of depravity at Show & Tell Gallery, Salon Skid Row, Get Nervous, Tony’s Talkin’ To, Gilbert Road Grotesque, Small Press Night at the Mercado, Let’s Talk About Sex, and Grief Rites.
-She curates the all-ages literary read, Donut Mind Readers, which is in the process of being revamped and relaunched as a series of seasonal workshops and stage shows.
+She also curated the all-ages literary read, Donut Mind Readers.

-Jaime spent her early childhood in Palm Beach County, Florida but moved with friends to the Pacific Northwest as rebellious teen.
-She currently lives just outside of Portland, Oregon in quaint downtown Milwaukie, the home of Dark Horse Comics.
+Jaime spent her early childhood in Palm Beach County, Florida but moved with friends to the Pacific Northwest as a rebellious teen.
+She currently lives in Portland, Oregon near her favorite cemetery.